 An important example of field cancellation occurs in the formation of the electron itself.
-As discussed above, the Williamson model of sub-quantum mechanics describes the internal toroidal topology of the electron.
-It finds the negative electric field directed radially outwardly at all points in order to give a negative charge profile for the particle.
-The magnetic field lies orthogonal to the charge, and given the electron's internal quantum spin, it is able to cancel against itself on average.
+As discussed above, the Williamson/van der Mark 'sub-quantum mechanics' model describes the toroidal topology of the electron's internal flow.
+The specific geometry of this motion finds the negative electric field directed radially outwardly at all points in order to give a negative charge profile for the particle.
+The magnetic field (of an internal photon) lies orthogonal to the charge, and given the electron's internal quantum spin, the magnetic field is therefore able to cancel against itself, on average.
 This lowers the total energy dramatically, which is why the electron is such a highly stable particle.
-Since magnetic field is also two orders of magnitude stronger than electric field, if the electric and magnetic fields exchanged roles in order to produce a magnetic monopole with no net electrical charge, the mass would be far larger than the energy content of the system in the electric monopole state, which is why this high energy, magnetic monopole, state is unattainable for all practical purposes.
+Since magnetic field is also two orders of magnitude stronger than electric field at the particle13, if the electric and magnetic fields exchanged roles in order to produce a magnetic monopole with no net electrical charge, the mass would be far larger than the energy content of the electric monopole state, which is why this high energy magnetic monopole state is unattainable, for all practical purposes.
 This is the reason that bare magnetic monopoles are not found to exist in nature.
 If they could form, they would immediately decay into a much lower energy electric monopole.